-Considering rollback after upgrading Aurora cluster using RDS B/G Deployments function
+Considering rollback after upgrading an Aurora cluster using the RDS B/G Deployments feature

 This article examines whether it is possible to roll back an Aurora upgrade using RDS Blue/Green Deployments.